nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-01-31-installing-moss-2007-from-scratch/index.md

 ---
+title: Installing MOSS 2007 from scratch
+date: 2008-01-31
+author: MrHinsh
 id: "253"
-title: "Installing MOSS 2007 from scratch"
-date: "2008-01-31"
-categories:
-  - "code-and-complexity"
-  - "upgrade-and-maintenance"
-tags:
-  - "configuration"
-  - "infrastructure"
-  - "moss"
-  - "moss2007"
-  - "sp2007"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-7-7.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "installing-moss-2007-from-scratch"
+slug: installing-moss-2007-from-scratch
 aliases:
 - /blog/installing-moss-2007-from-scratch
+tags:
+- configuration
+- infrastructure
+- moss
+- moss2007
+- sp2007
+- tools
+categories:
+- code-and-complexity
+- upgrade-and-maintenance
+coverImage: nakedalm-logo-128-link-7-7.png

 ---

 I am having occasion to rebuild my Microsoft Office SharePoint Server (MOSS) development server.
 In fact, I killed it by adding a Business Data Catalog (BDC) that pointed to a table that had just over a million rows...
 Now, maybe this would not have caused a problem if I was not using a single server deployment with SQL server on the same box...